Lucena position

-The Lucena position is one of the most famous and important positions in chess endgame theory, where one side has a rook and a pawn and the defender has a rook.
+The Lucena position is a position in chess endgame theory where one side has a rook and a pawn and the defender has a rook.
 Karsten Müller said that it may be the most important position in endgame theory.
 It is fundamental in the rook and pawn versus rook endgame.
 If the side with the pawn can reach this type of position, they can forcibly win the game.
-Most rook and pawn versus rook endgames reach either the Lucena position or the Philidor position if played accurately.
+Most rook and pawn versus rook endgames reach either the Lucena position (with the King of the stronger side in front of the pawn) or the Philidor position (with the defending King in front of the pawn) if played accurately.
 The side with the pawn will try to reach the Lucena position to win; the other side will try to reach the Philidor position to draw.